Harmelodic/harmelodic.github.io/docs/software-engineering/backend/APIs/idempotency.md

 If the operation or caller is different for two or more calls with the same idempotency key, then this must be treated as a coincidence and not as a duplicate call.

-If the API operation produces a result, the result should be stored and linked to the Idempotency Key, so that the API can easily fetch and return the same result when subsequent duplicated calls are made with the same Idempotency Key.
+When the API operation produces a result, the result should be stored and linked to the Idempotency Key, so that the API provider can easily fetch and return the same result when subsequent duplicated calls are made.
 This is typically done by storing the result alongside the Idempotency Key.

 When errors occur during execution, an error result is produced.
 Duplicated calls should receive the same error result.
 Idempotency is a solution for when clients are unaware of an APIs response (and subsequently time out), not for when an